suggap

 Desert Nights

-Desert Nights (also known as Thirst) is a 1929 American silent adventure/romantic drama film starring John Gilbert, Ernest Torrence, and Mary Nolan.
-Directed by William Nigh, the film is the last silent film starring John Gilbert.
+Desert Nights (also known as Thirst) is a 1929 American synchronized sound adventure/romantic drama film starring John Gilbert, Ernest Torrence, and Mary Nolan.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
+Directed by William Nigh, the film was the last film without audible dialogue featuring John Gilbert.

 Plot